pubkey/rxdb/docs-src/replication-webrtc.md

-# Peer-to-Peer (P2P) Replication with the RxDB JavaScript Database (beta)
+# Peer-to-Peer (P2P) WebRTC Replication with the RxDB JavaScript Database (beta)

 In the world of web and mobile development, data synchronization between clients and servers has always been a critical aspect of building real-time JavaScript applications.
 Traditionally, the synchronization process relies on **centralized servers** to manage and distribute data.
 However, Peer-to-Peer (P2P) replication with [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) is changing the game by allowing data to flow **directly between clients**, eliminating the need for a central server.

-With the **RxDB P2P replication plugin** you can replicate the database state between your clients devices fully peer2peer over WebRTC.
+With the **RxDB WebRTC replication plugin** you can replicate the database state between your clients devices fully peer2peer over WebRTC.
 There is no need for a centralized server to store any of the users data like in a **master-slave** replication.
 Only a WebRTC signaling server is required to initially exchange the connection data between clients so that they can establish a WebRTC connection.
 The replication itself then runs with the [RxDB replication protocol](./replication.md).
 Because RxDB is a NoSQL database and because of the simplicity of its replication protocol, setting up a robust P2P replication is way easier compared to SQL server- or client databases.